Netixsol/Kaspa-V3-Contracts/projects/v3-periphery/README.md

 ```

 This will ensure that you are testing against the same bytecode that is deployed to
-mainnet and public testnets, and all Kaspa code will correctly interoperate with
+mainnet and public testnets, and all Kaspa Finance code will correctly interoperate with
 your local deployment.

 ## Using solidity interfaces

-The Kaspa v3 periphery interfaces are available for import into solidity smart contracts
+The Kaspa Finance v3 periphery interfaces are available for import into solidity smart contracts
 via the npm artifact `@kasplex/v3-periphery`, e.g.:

 ```solidity